naderabdalghani/kwikker-react-native/README.md

 - Run `yarn test`

+## Documentation

+- Functions documentation are located in Kwikker/docs/index.html

 *This application isn't by any means intended for public or commerical use, it's merely a school project, so please don't sue us, thanks for understanding
    [link1]: <https://facebook.github.io/react-native/docs/getting-started>
    [link2]: <https://facebook.github.io/react-native/docs/getting-started#preparing-the-android-device>